Post job

 A customer service associate/cashier is responsible for processing payments for the customers' orders.
 The customer service associate/cashier inspects the items, ensuring that the pricing and quantity from scanning are accurate.
 They also check for possible item defects and offer replacements, process payment refunds as needed, issue receipts to keep proof of payment, respond to customer's inquiries about a product, market promotional offers, and operate cash registers.
 A customer service associate/cashier must have excellent customer service skills and communication skills to boost customer satisfaction and increase sales goals.

 These skill sets are where the common ground ends though.
-A lead cashier responsibility is more likely to require skills like "excellent interpersonal," "customer satisfaction," "food preparation," and "store operations."
-Whereas a customer service associate/cashier requires skills like "bill payments," "credit card payments," "financial transactions," and "customer confidentiality."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a lead cashier are more likely to require skills like "excellent interpersonal," "customer satisfaction," "food preparation," and "store operations."
+On the other hand, a job as a customer service associate/cashier requires skills like "bill payments," "credit card payments," "financial transactions," and "customer confidentiality."
+As you can see, what employees do in each career varies considerably.

 Customer service associate/cashiers tend to reach similar levels of education than lead cashiers.
 In fact, customer service associate/cashiers are 0.3% more likely to graduate with a Master's Degree and 0.1% more likely to have a Doctoral Degree.